whatwg/html/.github/CONTRIBUTING.md

 - Even when a context has only single-use `<var>`s, it can be easier (if there's enough of them) to mark the context `var-scope` rather than mark each `<var>` as `ignore`.
 - But if a context has only one `<var>`, or two with different variable-names, probably use `ignore`.

 But there's an additional situation in which to use `ignore`.
 In addition to looking for unscoped `<var>`s, the build process will examine the `<var>`s within each algorithm.
 Typically, a given variable-name will appear at least twice in an algorithm: once when it's declared/defined, and one or more times when it's used.
-So it's supicious if a variable-name appears only *once* within an algorithm, and the build process will raise a warning about it.
+So it's suspicious if a variable-name appears only *once* within an algorithm, and the build process will raise a warning about it.
 If you have a `<var>` that should be ignored by this check, mark it with `ignore`.

 ### Common mistakes around prose style